-Average carning assets, net Average earning assets include interest-bearing deposits with other banks, securities, net of applicable allowance, assets purchased under reverse repurchase agreements and securities borrowed, loans, net of allowance, cash collateral and margin deposits.
-Insurance assets, and all other assets not specified are assets, and all other assets not specified are excluded.
+Average earning assets, net Average earning assets include interest-bearing deposits with other banks, securities, net of applicable allowance, assets purchased under reverse repurchase agreements and securities borrowed, loans, net of allowance, cash collateral and margin deposits.
+Insurance assets, and all other assets not specified are excluded.
 The averages are based on the daily balances for the period.

-Basis point (bp)

-One one-hundredth of a percentage point (.01%).
+Basis point (bp)One one-hundredth of a percentage point (.01%).